PiotrRomanczuk/gpt-chat/Problems.md

     Register.js:

-        - (wrong?) validation with req.body
+        - (wrong?) validation with req.body - solved - problem was the badly form of passing req.body

 Med: